 Read on to learn more about eczema triggers and flare-ups and how you can work with your own body to ease the symptoms.

-Eczema is caused by a disordered immune system and inflammation, and a flare-up is the physical manifestation of that inflammation.
+Skin barrier defects play a significant role in the development of eczema.
+This causes inflammation, and a flare-up is the physical manifestation of that inflammation.

 While eczema triggers can be very personal, the symptoms of flare-ups tend to be similar.
 They include: